Fraternity and Sorority Life

 Giving to others is one of the most important and valuable experiences you will have as a fraternity or sorority member.

 The social aspect of Greek Life offers students a break from the daily routine of classes and studying.
 Each chapter has its own social agenda; however, typical events include mixers, brotherhood/sisterhood events, formals, weekend retreats, alumni/ae reunions, and functions with other fraternities and sororities.
-In addition, Greek Week, Rush Week, and Faculty/Staff Wine and Cheese mixers, are just a few of the many social experiences you will have as a fraternity or sorority member.
+In addition, Greek Week, Recruitment Week, and Faculty/Staff Wine and Cheese mixers, are just a few of the many social experiences you will have as a fraternity or sorority member.
 In addition, the Greek community actively participates in a wide variety of intramural sports.